-Before beginning your studies you will have the opportunity, if you desire, to take a Bible Competency Exam on both the Old and New Testaments.
-If your scores are 80 percent or higher on either section you will be offered the option of advanced placement in the Diploma in Biblical Studies or MAR programs.
+Before beginning your studies, you will have the opportunity, if you desire, to take a Bible Competency Exam on both the Old and New Testaments.
+If your score is 80 percent or higher on either section, you will be offered the option of advanced placement for certain diploma, undergraduate, and graduate programs.
+Contact the Admissions Office to determine if this option applies to your chosen program.
+Note that Certificate in Preaching students are required to pass this exam prior to beginning their coursework.